holy-sheets/holysheets/docs/public/README.md

 HolySheets! is a powerful tool designed to simplify and enhance the management of spreadsheets.
 It provides a range of features to automate tasks, improve data analysis, and streamline workflows, making it an essential tool for anyone who works extensively with spreadsheets.

-For more information, please visit the [HolySheets repository](https://github.com/holy-sheets/holysheets).
+For more information, please visit the [HolySheets! repository](https://github.com/holy-sheets/holysheets).